data-6-berkeley/fa25/syllabus.md

 The projects can seem long and difficult, but you are not alone!
 Come to office hours, post on Ed, and talk to your classmates.
 If you want to ask about the details of your solution to a problem, make a private Ed post and the staff will respond.
 If you’re ever feeling overwhelmed or don’t know how to make progress, email your TA or tutor for help.
 You can find contact information for the staff on the course website.
 We highly recommend starting early.

 ### Quizzes and Exams
 There are 3 in-class quizzes and one final exam.
 The final exam is required for a passing grade.
-The below quiz dates are TENTATIVE:
+The below quiz dates are CONFIRMED: <!--TENTATIVE:-->

 * Quiz 1: Monday, September 22, in-class
 * Quiz 2: Monday, October 13, in-class